 The British Hallmarking Council was set up under the Hallmarking Act 1973, and came into existence on 1 January 1974.
 The act requires that it is made up of between 16 and 19 members, 10 of whom are appointed by the Secretary of State for Business, Energy and Industrial Strategy.

 Christopher Jewitt is a director of the Sheffield hand tool manufacturing company, Footprint Sheffield Limited.
 Prior to becoming Chairman, he was Chairman of the Management Committee and Guardians of the Sheffield Assay Office.
 He is also a past Master Cutler of the Company of Cutlers in Hallamshire.

 Geraldine Swanton is a legal director at Shakespeare Martineau LLP, a law firm with offices in Birmingham, London, Leicester, Nottingham, Milton Keynes, Stratford-upon-Avon and Brussels.
 The secretary is not a member of the council.

-Appointees from the Department for Business, Innovation and Skills
+Appointees from the Department for Business, Energy and Industrial Strategy

 Bryn Aldridge was the Director of Trading Standards and Veterinary Services of the City of London Corporation, the Registrar of the College of Fellows of the Trading Standards Institutes and a Board Member of the Hackney White Heat City Fringe Partnership.